guidefari/here_hugo/content/book/team-topologies.md

 > A team may have been told it is autonomous and self-organizing, but team members find they have to interact with many other teams in order to complete their work; and this feels frustrating.

-I felt this.
-Especially difficult
-This is usually a smell for unbalanced team are organisation.
+This is usually a smell for unbalanced teams in an organisation.
 Either not enough senior folk in the one team, or an improper mapping of **service/domain ownership -> team**.

 > What must be avoided is the need for all teams together